SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-07-does-scrum-for-hardware-exist?.md

 Also keep an eye on the [BMW Group Autonomous Driving Campus](https://www.youtube.com/watch?v=Hbm6IcD78R0).
 BMW has realized that geographical-distribution slows them down, so they've been  closing down plants to bring people together to develop self driving cars.
 According to BMW's video, they will be doing [Large Scale Scrum (LeSS)](https://www.youtube.com/watch?v=cvz4364pC0g), currently the most mature framework that's legitimately Agile.

+2019 UPDATE: Another one to watch is (GrooveX)[https://groove-x.com] in Tokyo.
+I saw first hand that GrooveX develops consumer robots using self-managing teams and no manager role.
+They develop the physical product, the electronics, and the software using the [LeSS Framework](https://less.works).
+They got coaching from people like [榎本先生](https://www.odd-e.jp/team_02/) and were the star of Agile Japan in July 2018.
+Read the [keynote from the CEO](https://www.agilejapan.org/2019/session/keynote-03_GROOVE.pdf) and [details about how they use LeSS](https://www.agilejapan.org/2019/session/east1-1_GXSM.pdf).

 [^disclosure]: Disclosure: I’ve met some cool Dynon people, but unfortunately I wasn’t their trainer.